swayamswroopojha/SRam/README.md

-# Design and Development of 16-byte SRAM Circuit using 180nm Teachnology
+# Design and Development of 16-byte SRAM Circuit using 180nm Technology
 Static Random Access Memory (Static RAM or SRAM) is a type of RAM that holds data in a static form.SRAM stores a bit of data by using two cross-coupled inverters. here we have designed 16-byte memory.at a time we read or write 8-bit of data.when we have read the data first we turn in the access transistor. so their will be a potential difference between BL and BLB.According to that we read the data weather it is 1 or 0.To fast this sram we used